Chord Progressions in A♭ Major

 ii – V – I

-The jazz cadence — works equally well in pop choruses.
+The jazz cadence, and it works just as well in a pop chorus.

 Three-chord rock in A♭ Major